What is the Franchise Agreement?

 First of all, experience; what is very important is to have worked with very many franchisors, very many networks, to know perfectly their sector of activity since it is not a named contract and therefore the experience is not found in the law books, but in the firms, this is where the content of franchise contracts is forged.

-Knowledge of the business sector is very important; therefore have specialized lawyers with excellent economic knowledge of the business sectors to understand the purpose of the organization that the contract will have to deal with.
+Knowledge of the sector of activity is very important; therefore have specialized lawyers with excellent economic knowledge of the sectors of activity to understand the purpose of the organization that the contract will have to deal with.

-All clauses of territorial exclusivity, customer exclusivity, non-competition, supply exclusivity, duration, renewal etc. are likely to give rise to strong criticism under antitrust law or under the restrictive practices of Title IV – Book IV of the French Commercial Code.
+All clauses of territorial exclusivity, customer exclusivity, non-competition, exclusivity of supply, duration, renewal, etc. are likely to give rise to strong criticism under antitrust law or under the restrictive practices of Title IV – Book IV of the Commercial Code.

 So this knowledge is very important because the penalties attached are extremely heavy and the contract must not lend critically.